JacobLetko/GitStuff/README.md

-# TODO
+## TODO

-beable to "fix" merge conflicts or ask if you want to overwrite them
+- [ ] beable to "fix" merge conflicts or ask if you want to overwrite them
+- [ ] make sure the setup works
+- [ ] makesure the update works